 Hadaka Matsuri - Naked men desperate for an amulet

 The festival is held on the third Saturday of February each year, the weather is absolutely freezing.
 In addition, participants take a dip in cold water!
-Are you brave enough to face this violent, testosterone-filled climate?
+Are you brave enough to face this violent, testosterone-fueled climate?

 Nakizumo is a festival aimed at bringing good health to babies, but for that they must cry.
-In Sesoji's time in Tokyo, about 60 babies are taken to a sumo ring, where wrestlers gently shake the babies and whoever cries first wins.
+In Sesoji's time in Tokyo, around 60 babies are taken to a sumo ring, where wrestlers gently shake the babies and whoever cries first wins.

-A referee is on hand shouting “NAKE!” (“Cry, cry!")
-And if the babies still don't cry, some masked volunteers enter the ring to scare the children and speed up the process.
-Nakizumo competitions take place in various parts of Japan and depending on the region the baby who cries first is the loser!
-This ritual takes place about 400 years ago, although the event at the Sensoji Temple only started in 1991.
+A referee stands by shouting “NAKE, NAKE!” (“Cry, Cry!”) and if the babies still don't cry, some volunteers with masks enter the ring to scare the kids and speed up the process.
+Nakizumo competitions take place in various parts of Japan and depending on the region the baby that cries first is the loser!
+This ritual has been going on for about 400 years, although the event at Sensoji Temple only started in 1991.

-There are actually two versions of this festival, both practiced in Miyako on the island of Okinawa.
+There are actually two versions of this festival, both of which are practiced in Miyako on the island of Okinawa.
 Both involve the Pantu, supernatural beings who find themselves somewhere between gods and demons and roam the city with a procession of priests to ward off evil spirits.
 The festival is believed to be related to similar festivals in Indonesia and Micronesia.